piyush588/hiero-sdk-python/README.md

 uv sync
 uv run generate_proto.py

-To update to a newer version of the protobuf libraries, edit the `generate_proto.sh` file and change the version number and then rerun it.
+To update to a newer version of the protobuf libraries, edit the `generate_proto.py` file and change the version number and then rerun it.